LorenzoCazzaro/explainable-fairness-verification/README.md

 ```bash
 python3 generate_data.py <dataset_abbreviation> 1 <random_seed>
 ```
-By using this command, the pre-proc dataset is splitted in training-set and test-set.
+By using this command, the pre-proc dataset is split into training and test sets.

 Supported dataset abbreviations are "ad" (adult), "gm" (german) and "ht" (health).
 Add our abbreviations in <em>generate_data.py</em> if you want to support other datasets.

-Then, execute the following command from the data_gen folder to generate a decision tree-ensemble in the supported format:
+Then, execute the following command from the data_gen folder to generate a decision tree-based ensemble in the supported format:

 ```bash
 python3 generate_data.py <dataset_abbreviation> 0 <random_seed> <n_trees> <max_depth>